 Tara Boodie is a dynamic sought-after family counselor that speaks to women and churches all over Central Florida.
 Her support program provides families with foundational skills that allow shifts in behavior and sets boundaries for creating a more functional family environment.
 After her 60-minute session, each family will be offered one-on-one time to develop a course of action to build bonds and curate effective communication.
 Tammy Speed-Heffner is Orange Co.
 Public Schools' lead mental health professional.
 She has 25+ years of working with families and students who attend Title I schools.
 She will partner with us to provide mental health support discussions to increase parental knowledge of ACEs and how to work with their children and local school staff to improve academic and social-emotional outcomes for their students.
-Families need to be grounded in their mental health and well-being now more than ever after a difficult two years.
+Restorative measures are needed now more than ever as children and families restore their mental health and well-being after a difficult two years.